Rubber Molding Guide: Types, Design & Industrial Applications

 A mold flash (also known as flashing) is a material leakage from the mold, resulting in a thin film of material attached to the edges of a part.
 Mold flashing can result from small gaps between the two halves of the mold, leading to a material leak.

 Flashing can usually be removed from the part during post-processing.
-This phenomenon isn’t limited to molded rubber products and also occurs in the forging and casting process.
-Flash is also not limited to one type of material rubber, plastics, and metal materials are all susceptible to flashing.
+This phenomenon isn’t limited to molded rubber products and also occurs in the forging and casting processes.

 Mold Flashing Diagram